vippsas/vipps-login-api/vipps-login-api.md

 ## Partner keys

-In addition to the normal Authentication, we offer [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys) which lets a partner make API calls on behalf of a merchant.
+In addition to the normal authentication, we offer [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys) which let a partner make API calls on behalf of a merchant.

 Partner keys are available for the following flows: